-There are many ways to tell someone that you are waiting for their reply, or want to talk to them or express your expectations for something.
+There are many ways to tell someone that you are waiting for their reply, want to talk to them, or express your expectations for something.
 The following is a summary of commonly used sentences in courtesy, answering your question How Do You Say Politely I am Waiting for Your Reply?

 Using “Look forward”

 “I’m looking forward to hearing from you” or “I look forward to hearing from you” is the most regular and common phrase to let others know that you are waiting for a reply.

 You can use this form if you write a note to a friend, family member, or colleague that you still keep in touch with.
 If you are sincere and genuinely eager to hear from them about the updated information and situation in their lives, this sentence will convey familiarity and warm sentiment.

 However, the use or not depends on the context and purpose of the letter.

 - It was friendly, familiar, and polite.

 - It allows the recipient to know that you are hoping for a response.